guolindev/LitePal/README.md

 	...
 }
 ```
-This will make all things work without any side effect.
+This will make all things work without side effects.

 ## Get Started
 After setup, you can experience the powerful function now.